canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report.md

 Update the template in the `HTML` tab to:

 1. Update `location` on the ViewModel when the input changes.
-2. Show value of the ViewModel's `location` property.
+2. Show value of the ViewModel’s `location` property.

 ```html
 <script id="app-template" type="text/stache">